LES99-MYS/LES99-MYS/README.md

 ## 🚀 About Me

 I'm a passionate **Software Engineer** based in Malaysia, dedicated to crafting elegant solutions to complex problems.
-With expertise spanning both front-end and back-end development, I thrive on turning ideas into reality through clean, efficient code.
+With expertise spanning both front-end and back-end development, I excel at bringing ideas to life through clean, efficient code.

 - 🔭 Currently working on cutting-edge web applications
 - 🌱 Constantly learning and exploring new technologies